digitalconfucius/jianyin/README.md

 > "[Toneless spelling] makes the spelling more complicated, but gives an individuality to the physiognomy of words, with which it is possible to associate meaning ...
 [A]s an instrument of teaching, **tonal spelling has proved in practice to be a most powerful aid in enabling the student to grasp the material with precision and clearness**." - 赵元任 Zhaoy Yuánrehn [slightly embellished]

 Here's where jiaanyīn comes in.
 It has semi-toneless spelling, and all five Chinese tones are rendered in completely different looking ways.
-In particular, the 2nd, 3rd, and 4th tones, which are notoriously similar in appearance while being vastly different in pronunciation, are now separated. **á, ǎ, and á become á, aa, and ah**.
+In particular, the 2nd, 3rd, and 4th tones, which are notoriously similar in appearance while being vastly different in pronunciation, are now separated. **á, ǎ, and à become á, aa, and ah**.

 # Rules of jiaanyīn
 1. Start with Pīnyīn 拼音.